Radiologic Technology Advanced Placement (Online) - Certificate

 Loma Linda University offers a number of programs in the medical imaging field.
 Besides Medical Radiography, we offer programs in Computed Tomography, Imaging Informatics (online), Cardiac Electrophysiology, Magnetic Resonance, Nuclear Medicine, Sonography, Radiation Therapy, and Dosimetry.
 We also offer an online Bachelor’s and Master’s degrees in Radiation Sciences, a Bachelor’s degree in Healthcare Administration, and an online Radiologist Assistant Master’s degree program.

-Applications are accepted for Fall and Spring Quarter only. year around for the RTAP Program.
-The application deadline is July 1 (Fall Qtr), OR February 1 (Spring), OR the Monday that follows the first of those months in which the first falls on a weekend.
-Phone interview times will be set up via email in the weeks following the application deadline.
+Applications are accepted for Fall and Spring Quarter only year around for the RTAP Program.
+The application deadline is July 1 (Fall Qtr), OR February 1 (Spring), Phone interview times will be set up via email in the weeks following the application deadline.

 Please provide your name, address, phone number, and email.
 Please create the subject line as “RTAP Program Interest."